 - Do not run the engine at full throttle or more than 15 seconds to check the meter for operation on land.
-The engine could overheat. - Use the specified resistor-type spark plugs and caps, otherwise the meter may function erratically.
+The engine could overheat. - Use the specified resistor-type spark plug and cap, otherwise the meter may function erratically.

-The demonstration mode display starts showing after the engine starts.
-Then all displays light up and the buzzer sounds twice.

-The meter will operate normally after a few seconds.
+All display light up and the buzzer sounds twice after the engine starts.
+Then, the meter will operate normally after few seconds.
 The current display will continue to operate for 30 seconds after the engine stops.